 The purpose of the “debrief” is to support the integration of the turn person’s session and make sense out of what we did in the turn person’s session.
 I have structured the workshop so that debriefs happen the day after participants have his/her turn.
 I will describe the day-to-day structure later in this manual.
 Each debrief takes 45 min to 1 hr and 15 minutes.
 I work to keep the debriefs closer to 45 or 50 minutes each.

 The debriefs happen in the morning after the group checks in and before we do any more process sessions.
-In the morning before the session I review in my mind the intentions of the people who had sessions the day before.
+In the morning, before the group meets, I review in my mind the intentions of the people who had sessions the day before.
 I then think if there is anything that I want to emphasize for the turn person’s.
 I often do this mental preparation in the shower.

 When I do the debriefs I follow a pattern.
 Here are the components of the debrief: